All Episodes

 I can't watch it anymore.

-CNN, they got uh somebody melting on.
+CNN, they got somebody melting.

-Every immigrant in this country Trump believes is a killer.
+Every immigrant in this country, Trump believes, is a killer.

-How do they say these things?
+How do they say these?

-This is Mike, my favorite.
+Chris Matthews, this is my favorite.

-Mr. Thrill Up is like Trump goes after Pelosi because she's an ethnic sort of person.
+Mr. Thrill Up is like, Trump goes after Pelosi because she's an ethnic sort of person.

 What the hell is he talking about?